TemkaTezu/Task/README.md

 ## Setup
 ### Before initiating the project, ensure the following steps are completed:
 #### 1. Configure Environment Variables
-Create a .env file in the "./api/" folder where the "package.json" file is located, and populate it with the following variables:
+Create a ".env" file in the "./api/" folder where the "package.json" file is located, and populate it with the following variables:
 ```bash
 PORT=3000
 CONNECTION_STRING=mongodb://admin:password@localhost:27017